sbernasek/flyqma/docs/_sources/filestructure.rst.txt

 File Structure
 ==============

-**Fly-QMA** uses the standardized file structure outlined below.
-Fly-QMA will adhere to this structure automatically, creating and updating the various subdirectories and files as needed.
-However, it is also possible to integrate external analysess (such as a segmentation mask) into the Fly-QMA workflow by manually adding them to the standardized file structure.
+**Fly-QMA** uses a standardized file structure, and will automatically adhere to this format by creating and updating  various subdirectories and files as needed.
+It is also possible to integrate external analyses (such as a segmentation mask) into the Fly-QMA workflow by manually incorporating them in accordance with the standardized file structure outlined below.

-The standardized file structure is hierarchically organized into three levels:
+The file structure is hierarchically organized into three levels:

  1. **EXPERIMENT**: One or more tissue samples imaged under the same conditions.